Oracle Weblogic : Troubleshooting Out of Memory and Memory Leak Problems

 Out of memory in java heap

-In this situation, the JVM lets the application decide on what to do after throwing the java.lang.OutOfMemoryError.
+The JVM throws java out of memory (java OOM) error if it is not able get more memory in java heap to allocate more java objects.
+The JVM cannot allocate more java objects if the java heap is full of live objects and it is not able to expand the java heap anymore.In this situation, the JVM lets the application decide on what to do after throwing the java.lang.OutOfMemoryError.
 For example, the application may handle this error and decide to shut down itself in a safe way or decide to run ignoring this error.
 If the application doesn't handle this error, then the thread that throws this error will exit (you will not see this thread if you take a java thread dump).

 In the case of WebLogic Server, this error is handled if it is thrown by an execute thread and the error is logged.
 If this error is being thrown continuously, then the core health monitor thread shuts down WebLogic Server.